 June 10, 2014 update: The group called "The Islamic State in Iraq and Syria" captured Mosul yesterday from the Iraqi government.
-For a discussion of what this might mean for Iraq's waterworks, see my new weblog entry, "Will ISIS Cause a Water Catastrophe in Iraq?"
+For a discussion of what this might mean for Iraq's waterworks, see my weblog entry, "Will ISIS Cause an Artificial Drought in Iraq?"

 July 2, 2014 update: Keith Johnson has this to say about Mosul Dam in Foreign Policy: